Precision Performance Motorsports: Car No. 46 history

+Car No. 46 results

 Car No. 55 history

 Brandon Gdovic drove two races in the No. 55 for Viva Motorsports before PPM purchased their equipment.

 The team made their first Xfinity Series debut in 2015, at Watkins Glen, with Gdovic driving and finished a career best 13th.
 Anthony Kumpen signed with PPM to drive two races starting at Phoenix International Raceway and Homestead-Miami Speedway.

+Car No. 55 results

 Sports car racing

 The team announced in early December 2017 that it would be suspending its NASCAR operations and moving into the Continental Tire SportsCar Challenge and posted the sale of its Xfinity Series equipment.
 Later, team owner Rick Gdovic said that his son Brandon Gdovic wanted to move to sports car racing, and that the financial model in that discipline is better than stock car racing.
 Rick had tried to sell the team before the 2017 season began but an investment group set to buy the team fell through.
 In 2018, the team fielded two entries in the Lamborghini Super Trofeo North America series before expanding to the WeatherTech SportsCar Championship for 2019.